-Additionally, results of analytical tests done on FGD samples are reported in the groundwater monitoring reports.
+Additionally, results of analytical tests done on FGD samples are reported in the groundwater monitoring reports, unless or until FGD sluicing operations are terminated.

 4. RECORDKEEPING, NOTIFICATION, AND PUBLICLY ACCESSIBLE INTERNET SITE REQUIREMENTS

 The Plant Wansley CCR Landfill complies and will continue to comply with the recordkeeping, notification, and publicly accessible internet site requirements set forth in Georgia CCR Rule 391-3-4-.10(8).